COSC1127-AI/pacman-contest-cluster/README.md

 In the **local machine** (e.g., your laptop) that will dispatch game jobs to the cluster via the `pacman_contest_cluster.py` script:

 - unzip & zip (to pack and unpack submissions and files for transfer): `sudo apt-get install -y unzip zip`
-- Python >= 3.5 with:
+- Python >= 3.6 with:
   - setuptools
   - iso8601
   - pytz
   - paramiko

-- Simply run: `pip3 install -r requirements.txt --user`
+- Simply run: `pip install -r requirements.txt --user`

 In addition to that: